K13R4N-2/CCNA_Labs/README.md

 # CCNA_Labs
-I will be posting my journey studying CCNA and uploading my custom labs.
+I will be posting all of my own custome packet tracer labs here as I progress through studying CCNA.

+*Notes*
+I have prior experience with CISCO CLI.